deepthipr7/AnomalyDetection/README.md

       Alternate Algorithms: Exponential forecasting methods such as holt-winters seasonal model and classification and regression trees
       Alternate Outlier Detection Methods: Median/Mean Absolute Deviation instead of Standard Deviation

+# Execution Instructions (in Linux)
+1. The code is developed in python.
+2. Download or clone the repository.
+3. Go to the folder and right click open terminal.
+4. Run jupyter notebook command.
+5. Jupyter opens in the browser.
+Double-click Anomaly detection algorithm.ipynb
+6. Run the code or shift+enter to get the results.